AGGREGATE & QUARRY ASSOCIATION

 Awards

-Straterra, AQA and MinEx have announced their inaugural Komatsu New Zealand Women in Extractives lunch to celebrate diversity and inclusion in the extractives industries.
-The lunch will be held in Christchurch on Friday, 10 March 2023, the week of International Women’s Day.
+Straterra, AQA and MinEx have their annual Komatsu Women in Extractives lunch to celebrate diversity and inclusion in the extractives industries.
+The lunch will be held in Hamilton, Wednesday 20th March.

-Straterra, AQA and MinEx are accepting nominations for the following two awards:
+Straterra, AQA and MinEx are accepting nominations for the following three awards:

 To recognise a leader who has demonstrated vision, dedication, and determination for their team to succeed.
 This person will be a leader who develops their team members through purpose and passion, sharing of experience, and a commitment to teamwork.
 They will have demonstrated a commitment to diversity and inclusion in their everyday work.